eddieantonio/cmput296/lab-4.md

 render your document using the HTML 5 standard.

 > **Question 6**: Search the internet for the doctype declaration of an
-> older version of the HTML standard, such HTML 4.01, or XHTML 1.1, and
+> older version of the HTML standard, such as HTML 4.01, or XHTML 1.1,
-> paste it as the answer to this question.
+> and paste it as the answer to this question.
 Hint: older doctypes were
 > *very* long.

 [HTML5]: https://html.spec.whatwg.org/